gpanciera/museum-collection-browser/README.md

+# Museum Collection Interface
-# Cleveland Museum of Art
+Front-end app to search, sort and view details for 150 items from The Cleveland Museum of Art
-Dev take-home

-## Description
-Allows users to search, filter and view works in the collection

 ### Installing
 - npm install

+### Instructions
 - npm run dev

-### Instructions
-- Point browser to localhost:8080
+- View on localhost:8080

 ## Author
 - Greg Panciera
+- All images and database content, property of The Cleveland Museum of Art